 The flight offers content opportunities, from behind-the-scenes footage to interviews with operational teams, showcasing the human and technological effort behind sustainable aviation.
 We will have a photographer/videographer supporting the challenge so can look at bespoke content if needed.
 To request an interview, contact Lorraine Bryant, Lorraine.Bryant@tui.co.uk.

-Global responsibility for sustainable economic, environmental and social action is at the heart of our corporate culture.
-With projects in 25 countries, the TUI Care Foundation initiated by TUI focuses on the positive effects of tourism, on education and training and on strengthening environmental and social standards.
-In this way, it supports the development of vacation destinations.
+Global responsibility for sustainable economic, environmental, and social action is at the heart of our corporate culture.
+The TUI Care Foundation, initiated by TUI, focuses on the positive effects of tourism, education and training, and the strengthening of environmental and social standards with projects in 30 countries.
+In this way, it supports the development of holiday destinations.
 The globally active TUI Care Foundation initiates projects that create new opportunities for the next generation.